bohagenpratt/1924_Project/README.md

 ```
 **Building the dataframe**

 After parsing the json from the request object, the next step was deciding what fields to include in the dataframe.
-The sourceResource key within json contains most of the information I wanted and became the basis of the fields in the df.
+The `sourceResource` key within json contained most of the information I wanted and became the basis of the fields in the DataFrame (DF).

 ![The sourceResource key from DPLA's API](Source_resource.png)